elkindnet/forbetterweb-hybrid-landing/README.md

 ## Getting Started

 To use this template, choose one of the following options to get started:
-* Download the latest release on ForBetterWeb.com
+* Download the latest release
 * Fork this repository on GitHub

 ## Bugs and Issues

 Have a bug or an issue with this theme?
-[Open a new issue](https://github.com/) here on GitHub or leave a comment on the [template overview page at ForBetterWeb.com](http://forbetterweb.com/).
+Open a new issue here on GitHub or leave a comment on the [template overview page at ForBetterWeb.com](http://forbetterweb.com/).

 ## Creator